 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

-The statement of purpose should address the student's background and experiences as they relate to the student's reasons for pursuing the doctorate, describe the student's research interests and indicate future career goals.
+The statement of purpose should address the applicant's background, experiences, research interests, and future career goals as they relate to their reasons for pursuing the degree program.

 Applicants should see the program website for application deadlines.